lkiesow/leihs-wiki/Commercial-support.md

-Commercial support is available for leihs, but not from the Zürich University of the Arts.
+Commercial support is available from the following companies:

 ## Companies and individuals offering commercial support

-* Ramón Cahenzli (rca@psy-q.ch) offers: Installation, upgrades, migrations and automated deployments.
+* The Zürich University of the Arts.
+Contact: nadja.weisskopf@zhdk.ch.

 Add yourself to this list by editing this wiki page if you want to offer services around leihs.